thingsboard/thingsboard.github.io/_includes/docs/reference/performance-comparison.md

 You definitely need add more CPU to process some custom rule chains, render your dashboards and maintain stable 5000 msg/sec.
 This is good setup up to 5000 msg/sec, with peak performance up to 6000 msg/sec.

-System can survive peak message rate up to message rate 20000 msg/sec (60000 telemetry/sec).
+System can survive peak message rate up to message rate 20000 msg/sec (60000 data point/sec).

 Conclusion: Persistent queue is essential to survive peak loads.
 Kafka CPU and disk IO overhead are tiny relative to Postgres and Thingsboard CPU consumption.